Introduction to WHERE Clause

-Though the above examples clearly show how WHERE clause is used to filter the data according to the condition specified by the user and allows the faster execution of SQL code as the number of records returned is limited by the condition.
-SQL Query optimizer works first on the query using FROM (table on which operation needs to be performed) to either retrieve, delete or update and then apply WHERE clause to the results.
+Though the above examples clearly show how WHERE clause is used to filter the data according to the condition specified by the user and allows the condition limits the faster execution of SQL code as the number of records returned.
+SQL Query optimizer works first on the query using (table on which operation needs to be performed) to retrieve, delete, or update and then apply WHERE clause to the results.

-Let’s consider the scenario where WHERE clause can’t be used:
+Let’s consider the scenario where the WHERE clause can’t be used:

 SELECT * from movies GROUP BY Year_released HAVING earnings > 10;

-The above example uses HAVING clause instead of WHERE, because WHERE clause cannot be used in the aggregate functions whereas HAVING can, and this is also one of the major differences between WHERE and HAVING clause
+The above example uses the HAVING clause instead of WHERE because the WHERE clause cannot be used in the aggregate functions whereas HAVING can, and this is also one of the major differences between WHERE and HAVING clause.

 Conclusion – SQL WHERE Clause

 The above explanation clearly shows the use of the WHERE clause and its implementation for different scenarios in SQL queries.
 Before writing any query, one must keep in mind the use of every clause and the scenario in which that particular clause or keyword should be used.

 This is a guide to SQL WHERE Clause.
 Here we discuss the use of the WHERE clause and its implementation for different scenarios.
 You can also go through our other suggested articles –